DitherWither/etchteateapee/README.md

 ## Project Structure

 - `docs`: Contains documentation files (markdown)
-- `etch`: Contains source files for etch
+- `src`: Contains source files for etch
 - `examples`: Contains examples on how to use etch
 - `include`: Contains public headers for etch.
 See the doxygen docs for more info
 - `scripts`: Contains scripts used to develop etch